fossabot/youtube-dl-helper/readme.md

 # youtube-dl-helper
 [![Build Status](https://travis-ci.com/jwbn/youtube-dl-helper.svg?branch=master)](https://travis-ci.com/jwbn/youtube-dl-helper)

-Grabs the youtube link that the user has inputted and saves it as either an mp3 or mp4.
+Grabs the youtube link that the user has inputted and saves it as either an mp3 or mkv.
 Uses youtube-dl and wxpython is used for the gui

-Better options do exist but I wanted to practice python and make something simple but useful for me.
-I don't need too many features just something to quickly download youtube videos with no hassle.

 # features
-* download video with audio as mkv
+* download video
-* download mp3 (converted by ffmpeg)
+* download mp3
-* status text
-* basic error handling for incorrect link / no link
+* select video quality
+* optionally download subtitles (if available)
+* youtube-dl automatically uses ffmpeg to combine audio + video streams

 # requirements
-running source code yourself:
-* wxpython
-* youtube_dl
-* also requires either the ffmpeg binary in the folder or in your system's PATH

-view requirements.txt for specific details
+view requirements.txt - make sure you have ffmpeg in your systems PATH or in the same folder

 # screenshots
 ![Image of project](https://i.imgur.com/cDEYcBS.png)